When will exchange of contracts occur in sale conveyancing in Ashford and do I need to attend the solicitors branch?

 Back In 2002, I bought a leasehold house in Ashford.
 Conveyancing and Accord Mortgages Ltd mortgage went though with no issue.
 I have received a letter from someone saying they have taken over the freehold.
 Attached was a demand for arrears of ground rent dating back to 1998.
 The conveyancing practitioner in Ashford who acted for me is not around.
 What should I do?

 First contact HMLR to make sure that this person is in fact the registered owner of the freehold reversion.
 You do not need to incur the fees of a Ashford conveyancing practitioner to do this as it can be done on-line for less than a fiver.
 You should note that in any event, even if this is the rightful freeholder, under the Limitation Act 1980 no more than 6 years of rent can be collected.

 Having spent months of negotiations we cannot agree with our landlord on how much the lease extension should cost for our flat in Ashford.
 Can we issue an application to the Residential Property Tribunal Service?

 Most certainly.
 We are happy to put you in touch with a Ashford conveyancing firm who can help.

-An example of a Lease Extension case for a Ashford residence is 147 Redford Close in June 2012.
+An example of a Lease Extension matter before the tribunal for a Ashford property is 147 Redford Close in June 2012.
 The Tribunal determined the lease extension premium to be at £4,200 This case related to 1 flat.
-The number of years remaining on the existing lease(s) was 82.93 years.
+The unexpired term was 82.93 years.